Personal Injury Lawyer in Gainesville

 - Drunk driving accidents

 - Pedestrian accidents

 - Wrongful death

 What Compensation Can I Recover in a Personal Injury Claim?

-Every claim is different; however, we will work to build a strong case and help you recover compensation for:
+Every claim is different; however, our Gainesville personal injury lawyers will work to build a strong case and help you recover compensation for:

 - Medical bills